-- Support water rights for social, cultural, economic use (Strategic Aboriginal Water Reserves, 'SWR').
-Advocate for finalisation of regulations for SWR's and for SWR allocation to be quarantined from other uses until those regulations are finalised. - Advocate for NT adherence to the commitments under the National Water Initiative (current and future).
+- Support water rights for social, cultural, economic use (strategic Indigenous Water Reserves, 'SAWR').
+Advocate for finalisation of regulations for SAWR's and for SAWR allocation to be quarantined from other uses until those regulations are finalised. - Advocate for NT adherence to the commitments under the National Water Initiative (current and future).